ibigio/mastermind-ai/README.md

 # Mastermind AI
-An ever so slightly super human Mastermind player.
+An ever-so-slightly superhuman Mastermind player.

 Each guess maximizes the expected number of potential secret codes to discard.
 Fully optimized to run in parallel on however many CPUs are available.